×

 • Armenian is spoken as a national language in: Armenia, Nagorno-Karabakh Republic.

 You will also get to know the continents where Burmese and Armenian speaking countries lie.
-Based on the number of people that speak these languages, the position of Burmese language is 43 and position of Armenian language is not available.
+Based on the number of people that speak these languages, the position of Burmese language is 43 and position of Armenian language is 14.
 Find all the information about these languages on Burmese and Armenian.

 Burmese and Armenian Language History